Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs

 \section{Introduction}

-Cyber threat intelligence (CTI) supports modern defensive security workflows by providing shared, machine-readable representations for triage, detection engineering, and incident response \cite{xu2024llm4security}.
-In practice, analysts map heterogeneous, unstructured artifacts, such as vulnerability descriptions and incident narratives, into actionable intelligence grounded in standardized frameworks and identifiers, including MITRE ATT\&CK for adversary behavior and widely used vulnerability standards for identification and severity scoring \cite{mitre_attack,nvd,cwe,cvss_v31}.
-These standards enable consistent reporting and large-scale exchange across organizations and tools, including Structured Threat Information Expression (STIX) and Trusted Automated Exchange of Indicator Information (TAXII) \cite{strom2020attack,oasis2021stix,oasis2021taxii}.
-However, they also raise the bar for correctness: CTI pipelines require accurate grounding to evolving identifiers, faithful extraction from noisy text, and precise mapping to canonical concepts.
-As CTI volume grows, this expert mapping effort remains a bottleneck, and even small factual or formatting errors can silently break automation and propagate downstream.
+Cyber threat intelligence (CTI) supports defensive security workflows by converting heterogeneous security artifacts into shared, machine-readable representations for triage, detection engineering, and incident response~\citep{xu2024llm4security}.
+In practice, analysts map unstructured inputs such as vulnerability descriptions, detection rules, and incident narratives to standardized frameworks and identifiers, including MITRE ATT\&CK for adversary behavior and vulnerability standards such as CVE, CWE, and CVSS~\citep{mitre_attack,nvd,cwe,cvss_v31}.
+These standards enable consistent reporting and large-scale exchange through formats and protocols such as STIX and TAXII~\citep{strom2020attack,oasis2021stix,oasis2021taxii}.
+They also make correctness critical: a CTI system must ground outputs to evolving taxonomies, preserve evidence from noisy text, and produce syntactically valid structured artifacts.
+Even small identifier, schema, or formatting errors can break downstream automation or propagate incorrect intelligence.